Next Navarrese regional election

-The 2023 Navarrese regional election will be held on Sunday, 28 May 2023, to elect the 11th Parliament of the Chartered Community of Navarre.
+The next Navarrese regional election will be held no later than Sunday, 27 June 2027, to elect the 12th Parliament of the Chartered Community of Navarre.
 All 50 seats in the Parliament will be up for election.
-The election will be held simultaneously with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+If customary practice is maintained, the election will be held on Sunday, 23 May 2027, simultaneously with regional elections in at least seven other autonomous communities and local elections all throughout Spain.